 This effect is easy to spot in real life, such as when looking at tree shadows:

 I thought this photo was really cool, so I did a quick recreation as a test:

 Currently only works with “Directional” light sources, as it’s primarily an override of the “Screen Space Shadows” shader in the graphics settings, but I’m looking into the possibility of directly overriding the actual “UnityShadowLibrary.cginc” to affect “Spot” and “Point” lights if possible.

-The shadows themselves do work with 5.5, 5.6, and 2017 (no modifications necessary, it automatically detects and adapts to either version), but as this is now a Unity 2017 project, the materials in the demo scene do not import correctly in 5.5 or 5.6.
+Currently working in 2019, though the shadows themselves should still work with 5.5, 5.6, 2017, and 2018 (no modifications necessary, it automatically detects and adapts to any version), but as this is now a Unity 2019.2 project, the materials in the demo scene do not import correctly in earlier versions.
 There are only 3 or so materials that need their albedo/metallic/specular textures assigned from the nearby “Textures” folder, so it’s not that bad, but if anybody has any ideas to fix this, please let me know! 😃

 This asset and any improvements will remain free (both as in beer and speech), but if you wish to support me spending extra time on this, you can donate to me through PayPal.
 NOTE: Please do not feel pressured to donate it’s just an option if anyone wishes to support me spending more time on this, and less on my game, which I can’t even use it for.

 I obviously didn’t do this to make money though; instead, I’d prefer support in the form of you guys contributing back any fixes/improvements, so that we can all benefit 😃 I made it Open Source rather than just a free asset because I believe that if we work together, we can create something truly amazing.
 Thanks for the interest, and I hope you guys get some good use out of it!
 Let me know if you have any issues or ideas, and I’ll respond to pull requests ASAP.